For urgent consular assistance call

 Attacks could happen anywhere, at any time.

 Terrorists have attacked buses, public transport hubs and tourist areas.
-These include the Old City in Jerusalem, Jaffa, Sarona Market and Dizengoff Street in Tel Aviv.
+These include in Jerusalem, Jaffa and Tel Aviv.
+Attacks have included shootings, stabbings, vehicle ramming and bombings.

 Be alert to possible threats, especially:

-Australian Government officials and their families are told not to use public transport in Israel, the West Bank and Gaza.
-This is because of safety and security concerns.
-Taxis are an exception.
+Australian Government officials are advised only to use public transport services in Israel and the West Bank which include security screening of passengers and luggage.
+This is because of safety and security concerns and does not apply to taxis.

 Militant and terror groups operate in regions of Egypt, Syria and Lebanon that are close to Israel.
 This makes travel close to borders with those countries dangerous.